 - Can manage profiles? - whether check-in stations can add and edit person profiles and family information.

-- Can view birthdays? - whether check-in stations show a person's birthday and age.
+- Can view age? - whether check-in stations show a person's birthday and age.

 - Can add to roster? - whether check-in stations can add people to a group allowed by this session if the person is not currently enrolled.